 Ancient gods and goddesses are commonly dismissed as purely mythical—doing so, however, is a mistake.
 It is highly likely that at least many of them are derived from real human leaders, who in the passage of time (even during their lifetimes) were deified, such as with Inanna.

 So with the Great Dispersion after the tower of Babel, we have not only a dispersion of languages but also a dispersion of a common religious system that took on many different forms and names.

 Enmerkar After All?

-Thus we have the following: A Sumerian king whose name is linked to Nimrod; who ruled just following the “900-year” patriarchs, like Nimrod; who built the same city as Nimrod; who is associated with the building of a tower, in relation to the divine confusion of languages—which tower was located in the “earliest city,” as with Nimrod’s Babel, the “beginning of his kingdom”; whose consort was a perverted goddess; whose religion gradually dispersed (with the languages) around the world, continuing to this day under different names, yet representing the same basic original Babylonian traditions.
+Thus we have the following: A Sumerian king whose name has a tantalizing link to that of Nimrod; who ruled just following the “900-year” patriarchs, like Nimrod; who built the same city as Nimrod; who is associated with the building of a tower, in relation to the divine confusion of languages—which tower was located in the “earliest city,” as with Nimrod’s Babel, the “beginning of his kingdom”; whose consort was a perverted goddess; whose religion gradually dispersed (with the languages) around the world, continuing to this day under different names, yet representing the same basic original Babylonian traditions.

 So have we found him?
 Is the great tyrant Nimrod the Sumerian Enmerkar?

 That’s for the reader to decide.
 But I believe the evidence is abundant.